Software & Applications

 Top Apps Made With Flutter

 I could write about the advantages of Flutter for a long time.
 However, it is better to refer to examples of its use in business.
-Thousands of mobile applications have already been created using Flutter, and many of them are used by millions of users around the world.
+Thousands of mobile applications have already been created using Flutter.
 Probably you too.
 See the most famous examples.

 Alibaba Flutter App

-Alibaba is a major player in the e-commerce industry, both in China and internationally.
 The company has existed since 1999, and today, apart from the online marketplace, it has several brands such as online stores (Taobao & Tmall), a payment platform (AliPay), and a cloud computing company (Alibaba Cloud).
-In 2020, Alibaba’s revenue was over $73.5 trillion, and the company itself was worth over $700 trillion.
+In 2020, Alibaba’s revenue was over $73.5 biillion, and the company itself was worth over $700 biillion.

 Alibaba published an extensive article about how Flutter helped them technologically develop their businesses and presented a number of benefits that come from using this technology.